UniMath/agda-unimath/src/metric-spaces/isometries-pseudometric-spaces.lagda.md

 ## Properties

-### The identity function on a pseudometric space is an isometry
+### The identity map on a pseudometric space is an isometry

 ```agda
 module _